Slum tourism

-Slum tourism, poverty tourism, ghetto tourism or trauma tourism is a type of city tourism that involves visiting impoverished areas.
-Originally focused on the slums and ghettos of London and Manhattan in the 19th century, slum tourism is now prominent in South Africa, India, Brazil, Kenya, Philippines, Russia and the United States.
+Slum tourism, poverty tourism, ghetto tourism or trauma tourism is a type of tourism that involves visiting impoverished areas, or in some cases, areas that were affected by disasters, such as nuclear fallout zones like Chernobyl or Fukushima (hence the term "trauma tourism").
+Originally focused on the slums and ghettos of London and Manhattan in the 19th century, slum tourism is now prominent in South Africa, India, Brazil, Kenya, and the Philippines.

 History

-The Oxford English Dictionary dates the first use of the word slumming to 1884.
-In London, people visited slum neighborhoods such as Whitechapel or Shoreditch to observe life in this situation.
-By 1884 wealthier people in New York City began to visit the Bowery and the Five Points, Manhattan on the Lower East Side, neighborhoods of poor immigrants, to see "how the other half lives".
+Slums have always been at the receiving end of curiosity.
+The word slum appeared in the English language in around 1840 as it was used by upper class Londoners to describe the East End of London.
+The word slumming was used to describe the common practice of rich London citizens visiting the East End guided by police officers in civilian fashion, journalists, and clergymen.
+In the 1880s, slumming became a tourist phenomenon, as wealthy British tourists wanted to visit areas of New York such as Bowery.
+Tourist guides were published, including walking tours through impoverished urban areas.
+Tour operators also started to guide slum tourists in Manhattan, Chicago, and San Francisco.

 In the 1980s in South Africa, black residents organized township tours to educate the whites in local governments on how the black population lived.
 Such tours attracted international tourists, who wanted to learn more about apartheid.

 In the mid-1990s, international tours were organized with destinations in the most disadvantaged areas of developing nations, often known as slums.
 They have grown in popularity, and are often run and advertised by professional companies.
 In Cape Town, over 300,000 tourists visit the city each year to view the slums.

 Ghetto tourism was first studied in 2005 by Michael Stephens in the cultural-criticism journal PopMatters.
 Ghetto tourism includes all forms of entertainment — gangsta rap, video games, movies, TV, and other forms that allow consumers to traffic in the inner city without leaving home.
 International tourists to New York City in the 1980s led to a successful tourism boom in Harlem.
 By 2002, Philadelphia began offering tours of blighted inner-city neighborhoods.
 After Hurricane Katrina, tours were offered in flood-ravaged Lower Ninth Ward, a notoriously violent and poor section of New Orleans.
 The Wire Tour is a tour of slums in Baltimore.

 Prior to the release of Slumdog Millionaire in 2008, Mumbai was a slum tourist destination.

 In December 2010, the first international conference on slum tourism was held in Bristol.
 A social network of people working in or with slum tourism has been set up.

 Locations

-Slum tourism is mainly performed in urban areas of developing countries, most often named after the type of areas that are visited:
+Slum tourism is mainly performed in urban areas and metropolitan cities of developing countries, most often named after the type of areas that are visited: